Svalentinow/Machine-learning-classwork/README.md

 # My review of this class
 Initially I did not like this class.
 Professor Johnson approach was more hands on where we had to create some models like adaline and logistic regression from scratch.
 I thought it was useless since the sci-kit learn library exists where you can import these models.
 However I changed my mind as I had fun doing these exercises that were sometimes hard.
 In addition, my knowledge of the math used in these models deepened, like linear alegbra and calculus.
-Maybe this class would only be usefull if I wanted to become a researcher but I still appreciate the in-depth look.
+Maybe this class would only be useful if I wanted to become a researcher but I still appreciate the in-depth look.
 However, who knows?
 This knowledge and experience may be useful later.